Table of contents

 Google determines the canonical page depending on a variety of characteristics (or signals), including the website’s quality, whether it is provided over HTTP or HTTPS, the URL’s inclusion in a sitemap, and any rel=canonical tags.

 All duplicate pages have a rel=canonical link> tag added to their HTML code that directs users to the canonical page.
-To increase the link value of an endless number of link pages, it can be included into each one.
-As you may expect, this slightly expands the page size.
+To increase the link value of an endless number of link pages, it needs to be included into each one.

 Inserting the canonical as an HTTP header is another way to use the same tag.
 This has the advantage of not growing the size of the page.